jimnewpower/batch/readme.md

 Cons:
 * Project is in maintenance mode: no new features, only bug fixes
 * Limited community thus limited support
+* Dependencies
+* 3rd Party libraries can be prone to vulnerabilities

 ## [Spring Batch](https://spring.io/projects/spring-batch)
 Spring Batch is a robust framework for development of batch applications.
 Optimized for speed and scalability.